carloosamarante/caesar-cipher/README.md

 python3 main.py
 ```

-After that you can choose Encrypt or Decrypt, then write the string and finally enter the key.
+After that you can choose Encrypt or Decrypt by choosing 1 or 2, then write the string and finally enter the key.

 ## <a name="dep"></a>Tests